 Wheat Free Worry Free by Danna Korn - I got this book shortly after I went GF.
 Danna has a great persona in her books.
 Her style is very conversational, easy to read and fun!
 She includes humor in her books, which I think is a great idea.
 This is a great book to give to friends and loved ones.
 Often times they have a hard time understanding what you're going thru and why you have to do it.
 I lent this to my Mom, after that, she seemed to "get it"...or at least stopped questioning why I couldn't have ___________ ;).

-A Celiac is Coming For Dinner - This is a nice article from Caryn Taity about accommodating gluten-free guests.
+A Celiac is Coming For Dinner - This is an excellent article from Caryn Taity about accommodating gluten-free guests.
 I have given this article to several family and friends.

 Cooking for Gluten-Free Family or Friends - Amy Leger [aka The Savvy Celiac], covers some of the basics.

-GIG of ECW - A Guide to Gluten Cross Contamination - This guide strictly addresses areas of gluten cross contamination and how to minimize the risk.
+GIG of ECW - Guide to Gluten Cross-Contact - This guide strictly addresses gluten cross-contact and how to minimize the risk.

 GIG of ECW - A Day in the Life - Living in a Mixed House - This is an article I had written several years ago for this support group.
 It explains how we handle having gluten in the house.
 This is knowledge and experience I have gained over the years - much of it I've imparted to friends and family members.

 Celiac Disease - Stuff you should know, but didn't know to ask - A presentation I did for our church.
-Since our Pastor is also gluten-free I wanted to educate the other members.
-This presentation covers the history of celiac disease, what it is, what is gluten, is there a safe amount of gluten, cross contamination.
-Our church now has a completely gluten-free communion.
-Since the host is gluten-free so there is no chance of cross contamination.
-Note: You can tell by the logo, this was done before we became a Gluten Intolerance Group branch in May 2011
+Since our Pastor is also gluten-free, I wanted to educate the other members.
+This presentation covers the history of celiac disease, what it is, what is gluten, is there a safe amount of gluten, cross-contact.
+Our church now has an entirely gluten-free communion.
+Since the host is gluten-free so there is no chance of cross-contact.
+Note: You can tell by the logo, this was done before we became a Gluten Intolerance Group branch in May 2011.

 07/21/18 - Added Gluten-Free Living’s article & GIGECW Becoming a GF Champion